The Trump administration's crackdown on immigrant truckers shifts into higher gear

 But even experienced drivers like Rivera could lose their licenses as the Trump administration's crackdown on immigrant truckers shifts into higher gear.

-During the State Of The Union address last month, President Trump urged Congress to pass a law named after 7-year-old Dalilah Coleman.
-Two years ago, Coleman was severely injured when a tractor-trailer slammed into her family's car in California.
+During the State of the Union address last month, President Trump urged Congress to pass a law named after 7-year-old Dalilah Coleman.
+Two years ago, Dalilah was severely injured when a tractor-trailer slammed into her family's car in California.
 Homeland Security officials say an immigrant from India who crossed the southern border illegally was driving the truck.

 "That's why tonight I'm calling on Congress to pass what we will call the Dalilah Law, barring any state from granting commercial driver's licenses to illegal aliens," Trump said during the speech.

-Republican Senator Jim Banks of Indiana introduced a bill the very next day.
+Republican Sen. Jim Banks of Indiana introduced a bill the very next day.

 "The Dalilah Law not only bars states from giving CDLs to illegal immigrants, but it also revokes all trucking licenses that are currently issued to illegals," Banks said during remarks on the Senate floor.